unionai-oss/pandera/docs/source/dataframe_models.rst

     'year': [<Check greater_than: greater_than(2000)>]}

-Multiple :class:`~pandera.typing.Index` annotations are automatically converted into a :class:`~pandera.core.pandas.components.MultiIndex`.
+Multiple :class:`~pandera.typing.Index` annotations are automatically converted into a :class:`~pandera.api.pandas.components.MultiIndex`.
 MultiIndex options are given in the :ref:`schema_model_config`.

 Index Name